micseydel/tinker-starter-vault/README.md

 > - [tinker-starter-vault](https://github.com/micseydel/tinker-starter-vault/issues) for documentation or getting-started issues
 > 	- ==these instructions need to be modified for Windows==, but likely work on Apple Silicon (where they were tested)
 > - [tinker-casting](https://github.com/micseydel/tinker-casting/issues) for issues that are likely code rather than vault related
-> 	- [ ] VRAM requirements for Whisper need documentation
+> 	- if unsure, default to the repository above

 # This is Obsidian